Favorite ’90s TV Shows That Are Making a Comeback Soon

 4. Party of Five

-Airing from 1994 through 2000, Fox’s Party of Five was a drama focusing on a family of five siblings who lost their parents in a car accident before the beginning of the show.
+Airing from 1994 through 2000, Fox’s Party of Five was a drama focusing on a family of five siblings who lost their parents in a car accident.
 The cast included Scott Wolf, Matthew Fox, Neve Campbell, and Jennifer Love Hewitt.
-It was essentially the This is Us of its time.

 Though none of the original cast will be involved, creators Chris Keyser and Amy Lippman will be.
-No network has picked up the Party of Five reboot quite yet, though.
+The show is currently in development at Freeform.

 5. Carmen Sandiego